 - Let your child know they have a support if they are uncomfortable about starting school.
 Make sure you tell them (many times) that their teacher will be there to help them if they are feeling sad or scared and that they can approach them in the classroom.

-If things don’t go to plan and you end up with your child clinging to your leg on the first day then:
+If your child is clinging to your leg on the first day…

 - Try not to be disappointed that your child isn’t one of those ‘uber-excited’ kids on their first day of school.
 They are what they are.
 It’s a big change.
 Let them know it’s OK and don’t be too harsh or use threats if they are a little clingy or upset.
 Instead, tell them how proud you are of them and how much fun it’s going to be.